 You and the media have complementary needs and goals.
 You need publicity, and the media outlet needs content to fill its space.
 You both want this done efficiently.
 Often, you also want an ongoing, if occasional, partnership.

-The media outlet — be it the newspaper, weekly entertainment guide, as well as public radio, local TV stations and other broadcasters — wants plenty of notice as well as reliability.
+The media outlet — be it the newspaper, weekly entertainment guide, as well as public radio, local TV stations, podcasters and other outlets — wants plenty of notice as well as reliability.
 Don’t underestimate the power of courtesy.

 A whole month isn’t a bit too much notice.
-If you would like your event to be considered for a prominent position like the front of a section, then 3-4 months in advance would be good to get the ball rolling.
+If you would like your event to be considered for prominent play, then 3-4 months in advance would be good to get the ball rolling.
 Yes, news outlets plan far ahead; they have to, in order to accommodate all the surprises that make the news the news.

 If you know a journalist, ask them for the name of the appropriate editor at their place.
 Then email the news release yourself.
 (It may be counterintuitive, but news releases sent directly have more success than those relayed by a colleague.)